luis-furtado/match-point-backend/README.md

 * 2. Configure your database connection on `.env` file

-* 3. Run migrations and seeders with `php artisan serve` command
+* 3. Run migrations and seeders with `php artisan migrate:fresh --seed` command

+* 4. Up the server with `php artisan serve` command